 Redox re-equilibration and common Arrhenius laws

-An added complication is the potential for re-equilibration of the ferric/ferrous ratio with the outside (Gaetani et al. 2012) at rates likely to be set by vacancy diffusion (Uli Faul ref), which could reduce the Fe and allow PP-rate diffusion to continue where it might otherwise have stopped on account of a local over-abundance of Fe3+.
-Once the lattice of a given olivine’s ability to accept Fe3+ has been saturation, PP-rate diffusion in that olivine will then be limited by the rate at which Fe3+ can be re-introduced.
+An added complication is the potential for re-equilibration of the ferric/ferrous ratio with the fO2 external to the sample (Gaetani et al. 2012) at rates likely to be set by vacancy diffusion (Uli Faul ref), which could reduce the Fe and allow PP-rate diffusion to continue where it might otherwise have stopped on account of a local over-abundance of Fe3+.
+Once the lattice of a given olivine’s ability to accept Fe3+ has been saturated, and the redox-rate in that olivine will then be limited by the rate at which Fe3+ can be re-introduced.
 This ferrous/ferric re-equilibration rate, if it is similar for different olivines, may at least partially explain the observation of a common set of Arrhenius laws for a variety of different olivines (Figure 12).

 Redistribution of H+ among incorporation sites

-In addition moving H+ out of the structure, a hydrous olivine moved into a lower pressure environment, e.g. 1 bar at Kilauea Iki (Ferguson et al. 2016), may improve its stability in part through a redistribution of the H+ among different sites.
+In addition to driving H+ out of the structure, a a lower pressure environment, e.g. 1 bar at Kilauea Iki (Ferguson et al. 2016), may improve the stability of a hydrated olivine in part through a redistribution of the H+ among different sites.
 Such a redistribution can be seen in both the Kilauea Iki and San Carlos olivine.

 Peak redistribution in Kilauea Iki